fridlmue/pyAvaCore/README.md

 ## Dependencies

+pyAvaCore uses [Poetry](https://python-poetry.org/) for packaging and dependency management.

 As on some target platforms the number of available Python dependencies is limited, the project aims to work with minimal external dependencies.
-The dependencies can be found in the ["requirements.txt"](requirements.txt).
+The dependencies can be found in the ["pyproject.toml"](pyproject.toml).
 Python 3.6 is the current Python target version.

 ## CLI Parameters